Connect With Us

 If you have any questions, please feel free to contact our office located in Florence, Alabama .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact Dr. Michael T. Hames from Florence Foot Center.
+Congenital foot problems require immediate attention to avoid future complications.
+If you have any concerns, contact Dr. Michael T. Hames of Florence Foot Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Connect With Us